 The oldest version of the ancient text called Massekhet Kelim (“Treatise of the Vessels”) was included in the Hebrew book Emek Halchah, published in Amsterdam in 1648.
 A later version, published in 1876, was almost identical to that older version.
-As reported in LiveSciencethis week, James Davila, a professor at the University of St. Andrews, has recently translated the complete treatise into English for the first time.
+As reported in LiveScience, James Davila, a professor at the University of St. Andrews, translated the complete treatise into English for the first time.

 Davila stresses that the treatise is less of a factual account of the treasures’ whereabouts than a fictional work based on a number of different legends.
 As such, it is sometimes inconsistent and confusing in its structure.
 The treatise does provide a lyrical description of Solomon’s treasures, including “seventy-seven tables of gold, and their gold was from the walls of the Garden of Eden that was revealed to Solomon, and they radiated like the radiance of the sun and moon, which radiate at the height of the world.”

 According to Davila, the Treatise of the Vessels closely parallels another ancient text: the Copper Scroll, one of the Dead Sea Scrolls found near the site of Qumran in the West Bank.
 That ancient metallic scroll dates back some 1,900 years and also discusses the fate of a hidden treasure, though it is not known to which treasure it refers.